Okay so my theory that eating the questionable potato salad was a bad idea has been verified.

 - Does it have to be a limerick?
 YES.
-The judges are very strict.
+This is strictly enforced, and non-limericks will not be accepted.
 Google proper limerick form if you are not sure.

 - How do I enter?
 POST YOUR ENTRY OR ENTRIES in the comments to this post.
 Click on comment, or whatever is down there, and add a new comment.

 - Oh by the way, I have a Quince tree on Cranes Lane.
 I think I should get a multiplier for that fact.
-OK, BY ALL MEANS.
+No, sorry, that was last year.
 Secret multiplier in place.

 - Is there a limit to how often I can enter?
 NO. Enter as often as you like.
 The more often you enter, the better your chances.

 - HOWEVER ONLY ORIGINAL ENTRIES ARE ACCEPTED.
 PLAGIARISM RESULTS IN DISQUALIFICATION.
 No exceptions made for members of the First Family.

 - Can entries be bawdy?
 YES, absolutely.
 These are limericks, they can be bawdy, gross, you name it.
 It’s not required, but it is in the nature of the genre.
 ALSO: this is for St. Valentine’s Day so points awarded for love/romance/sex-related poetry.

 - Complaints will be deleted.
 There is no avenue of appeal.
 Decisions of the judges are final.
 Be nice, and have fun, and don’t take this too seriously.